ViktoriiaTan/DSToolkits/report/report5.md

 To accomplish the task at hand, we created three Docker containers, each responsible for a specific component of the system.
 Here is a description of how we configured the system:

 - **PostgreSQL database container:** This container was set up to persistently store images and predictions.
-- **Flask application Container:** Within this container, we hosted a REST API responsible for various tasks, including image uploads, image processing through a pre-trained neural network for prediction, and displaying the results.
+- **Flask application container:** Within this container, we hosted a REST API responsible for various tasks, including image uploads, image processing through a pre-trained neural network for prediction, and displaying the results.
 The configuration included the following steps:
 1. Loading a pre-trained neural network model during initialization.
 2. Initializing the database to store data.
 3. Setting up a route (/) to display an HTML page for image uploads.